dereuromark/cakephp-tools/README.md

 ### Planned Release Cycle:
 Dev (currently), Alpha, Beta, RC, 1.0 stable (incl. tagged release then).

+## What is this plugin for?

+### Enhancing the core
+- Auto-trim on POST (to make - not only notEmpty - validation working properly).
+- Disable cache also works for older IE versions.
+- With flashMessage() you can have colorful (success, warning, error, ...) flash messages.
+  They also can stack up (multiple messages per type) which the core currently doesn't support.

+### Additional features
+- The Passwordable behavior allows easy to use password functionality for frontend and backend.
+- Tree helper for working with (complex) trees and their output.
+- RSS and Ajax Views for better responses (Ajax also comes with an optional component).
+- The Text, Time, Number libs and helpers etc provide extended functionality if desired.
+- GoogleMapV3, Timeline, Typography, etc provide additional helper functionality.
+- Email as a wrapper for core's Email adding some more usefulness and making debugging/testing easier.

+### Providing 2.x shims
+This plugin for the Cake 3 version also contains some 2.x shims to ease migration of existing applications from 2.x to 3.x:
+- find('first') and find('count')
+- Model::$validate, Model::$primaryKey, Model::$displayField and Model relations as properties

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.